jiinjeong/CSVolunteer/README.md

       * Click "New Repl," and select "HTML, CSS, JS."
         * This will create a folder, or Repl, containing an HTML document called `index.html`, a CSS document called `style.css`, and a Javascript document called `script.js`.
           * For now, let's focus on the HTML document, `index.html`.
-        * You can change the name of your Repl when creating it, or later by clicking on the pencil next to its name (at the top).
+        * To change the name of your Repl, click on the pencil next to its name (at the top).
       * To view your webpage, click the big green button with the triangle (at the top center).
         * Your webpage will be displayed on the right.
-        * Note: At this point, your webpage will be plain white because we have not added any code yet.
+        * (Note: At this point, your webpage will be plain white because we have not added any code yet.)

 * **Getting Started with HTML**
   * Now that we have opened an HTML document, it is time to start coding!